-- 2. Reduced Standard Buffer.
-Utilizing the Mitigation Options to Achieve No Net Loss for New or Re-Development Activities table (Appendix B) to achieve no net loss of shoreline ecological functions, the Standard Buffer may be reduced down to the Reduced Standard Buffer as specified below.
+- e.
+The Standard Buffer for Type S freshwater streams and rivers subject to the Program is 250 feet. - f.
+Buffer widths for all other streams, including Type F streams less than 20 feet wide and Type Np and Ns streams are in Table 24.25-1 TCC. - 3.
+Reduced Standard Buffer.
+Utilizing the Mitigation Options to Achieve No Net Loss for New or Re-Development Activities table (Appendix B) to achieve no net loss of shoreline ecological functions, the Standard Buffer may be reduced down to the Reduced Standard Buffer with an Administrative Variance as specified below for approved development in shoreline jurisdiction.
 The mitigation sequence outlined in paragraph 19.400.110(A) shall apply, and mitigation options shall be reviewed and approved by the County for applicability to the project site commensurate with project impacts.
 The Shoreline Restoration Plan (Appendix C) shall serve as an initial review source.
-The Reduced Standard Buffers for each environment designation are as follows: - a.
-Shoreline Residential:, 50 feet (no reduction without Type III variance) - b.
+The Reduced Standard Buffers for each environment designation are as follows:

+- a.
+Shoreline Residential:, 50 feet (no reduction without a Shoreline Variance) - b.
 Urban Conservancy: 90 feet; 75 feet where a net gain in shoreline ecological functions can be achieved.
 Applications for reductions below 90 feet shall include information documenting: a) mitigation necessary to achieve no net loss of shoreline ecological functions for the reduced 90-foot buffer; b) additional mitigation necessary to achieve no net loss for any reduction below 75 feet; and c) additional actions proposed to achieve a net gain in shoreline ecological functions.
 Proposed restoration activities shall not include projects previously identified for public funding, except that public-private partnerships may be utilized.
 A minimum five-year monitoring plan shall be required to demonstrate project success, in accordance with Section 19.400.110(C), Mitigation Compliance. - c.
-Rural Conservancy: 110 feet - d.
-Natural: 150 feet - e.
-Shoreline jurisdictional freshwater streams and rivers: buffers may be reduced pursuant to the standards in Section 19.400.120(C) below. - 3.
+Rural Conservancy: 110 feet, consistent with paragraph 3 below. - d.
+Natural: 150 feet, consistent with paragraph 3 below. - e.
+Shoreline jurisdictional freshwater streams and rivers: buffers may be reduced pursuant to the standards in Section 19.400.120(C) below. - 4.
 Additional Standards for Applying the Reduced Standard Buffer, in a through e above, within the Rural Conservancy and Natural designations and shorelines of statewide significance.
-Buffers may be reduced for single-family residences and water-oriented uses in the Rural Conservancy designation, Natural designation, and shorelines of statewide significance only under the following circumstances with appropriate mitigation:
+Buffers may be reduced for single-family residences and water-oriented uses in the Rural Conservancy designation, Natural designation, and shorelines of statewide significance only under the following circumstances with appropriate mitigation: - a.

-- a.
 The lot is physically constrained by slopes, wetlands or other natural features such that the Standard Buffer cannot be met; or - b.
-The lot is legally constrained by its size or shape, such that it would not support a home and garage with a footprint of at least 1,200 square feet if placed at or above the Standard Buffer. - 4.
+The lot is legally constrained by its size or shape, such that it would not support a home and garage with a footprint of at least 1,200 square feet if placed at or above the Standard Buffer. - 5.
 An additional 15-foot building setback shall be maintained beyond the outer boundary of the buffer.
 This building setback may be reduced or waived by the approval authority provided that the resulting setback is protective of existing vegetation within the buffer.
 The building setback is to protect the buffer during construction and is no longer required after construction is completed.
 After construction, this area may be utilized for normal residential activities (e.g. planted with lawn or landscaping, or patio or decking may be installed).
-The setback shall not interfere with the ability to maintain legally nonconforming structures.
-Construction activities within the building setback shall not negatively impact the buffer. - 5.
+The setback shall not interfere with the ability to maintain legally conforming structures.
+Construction activities within the building setback shall not negatively impact the buffer. - 6.
 Buffer widths may be increased in situations where steep slopes, the presence of important habitat or species, landslide hazard areas, marine bluffs, areas of inadequate vegetation to protect water quality, or other hazards are identified during project review.